 What Features Do I Need?

-All else being equal, longer rails will obviously weigh more than shorter ones.
+All else equal, longer rails will weigh more than shorter ones.
 But the rails vary considerably in design and construction.
 When you add the weight of the fence itself in, these systems can add between about 35 and 75 pounds to your saw.

 If you have a cabinet saw that never moves, this probably doesn’t matter much.
 Just make sure you have enough support under the rails, and you can make them as long as you want.

-But many of us have smaller shops, and need to move our equipment around.
+A lot of us have smaller shops, and need to move our equipment around.
 Make sure the added weight doesn’t make your contractor table saw too “tippy”.
 You’ll need to figure out a way to support the rails but still allow for moving the saw.